Website Accessibility: What Nonprofits Need to Know About ADA Compliance

 ADA Compliance for Nonprofits

 The Web Content Accessibility Guidelines (WCAG) outline three levels of compliance; Level A, AA, and AAA.
 Success criteria for each level are defined in the WCAG 2.0 Guidelines.
+Conformance claims are optional but if you would like to file an accessibility claim for your website, follow these directions.

 Under each principle, the WCAG 2.0 outlines 61 guidelines to create an ADA compliant web presence.
 While this might seem overwhelming at first, don’t panic.
 You probably already meet most of the standards already.